Bosabom/ShoppingBasket/README.md

 ﻿# ShoppingBasket

-A small demo shopping-basket application with a .NET 9 Web API backend and a React (Vite) frontend.
+A shopping-basket application with a .NET 9 Web API backend and a React (Vite) frontend.
 The project demonstrates item catalog, discounts, receipt creation and history.
+User have an opportunity to enter quantities of listed products and submit form.
+After that, under the form the receipt will be generated (with list of items, their costs and discounted costs).
+Receipt by itself contains auto-generated number, created date and total cost.
+Also User can view history of past transactions.

 ## Project functionality